 Writing is a skill, not a talent — which means it can be taught, practiced, and genuinely improved.
-I work with students one-on-one to build the specific abilities they need, whether that’s getting comfortable with essay structure, developing a stronger voice, or learning to approach a blank page without freezing up.
+I work with students one-on-one to build the specific abilities they need: essay structure, argument, voice, and the confidence to approach a blank page without freezing up.

-I’ve taught writing at the university level, worked in a university Writing Center providing individual feedback to students at every stage of the writing process, and tutored students from middle school through college.
-I bring both the patience of an experienced teacher and the perspective of a working writer who has wrestled with the same problems my students face — including, I’ll admit, freezing up on impromptu writing myself, and having to work out the techniques to get past it.
+I’ve taught writing at the university level, worked in a university Writing Center, and tutored students from middle school through college.
+I bring both the patience of an experienced teacher and the perspective of a working writer who has wrestled with the same problems my students face.

 Structure, argumentation, clarity, and voice.
 Academic essays, analytical writing, and personal essays.
 All levels from middle school through college.